MedTech

 No items found.

-We worked in tight loops of learning through making.
-Rapid 3D prints and lofi mockups helped us explore grip, balance, and how the product reads at a glance, especially from a child’s perspective.
-As the concept converged, we increased fidelity to refine the physical truth of the object: split lines, surface breaks, edge softness, and the tactile feel that either builds trust or breaks it.
+We worked in tight loops, learning through making.
+Rapid 3D prints and lo-fi mockups helped us explore grip, balance, and how the product reads at a glance, especially from a child's perspective.
+The concept was tested with both HCPs and children alongside internal prototype rounds, gathering real feedback through real interaction, not product renderings.

 Next case